RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sc/sc-2.1.md

 ## Control Statement

+The information system prevents the presentation of information system management-related functionality at an interface for non-privileged users.

+## Control Objective

-Prevent the presentation of system management functionality at interfaces to non-privileged users.
+Determine if the information system prevents the presentation of information system management-related functionality at an interface for non-privileged users.

 ## Control guidance

-Preventing the presentation of system management functionality at interfaces to non-privileged users ensures that system administration options, including administrator privileges, are not available to the general user population.
-Restricting user access also prohibits the use of the grey-out option commonly used to eliminate accessibility to such information.
-One potential solution is to withhold system administration options until users establish sessions with administrator privileges.
+This control enhancement ensures that administration options (e.g., administrator privileges) are not available to general users (including prohibiting the use of the grey-out option commonly used to eliminate accessibility to such information).
+Such restrictions include, for example, not presenting administration options until users establish sessions with administrator privileges.

-## Control assessment-objective

-the presentation of system management functionality is prevented at interfaces to non-privileged users.